Tulip-Dev/tulip/doc/python/gettingstarted.rst

       :meth:`tlp.Graph.applySizeAlgorithm`, :meth:`tlp.Graph.applyStringAlgorithm`, :func:`tlp.importGraph`, :func:`tlp.exportGraph`.
       The first parameter of those method is a string containing the name of the algorithm (plugin) to call.
-When requesting the autocompletion list with the following context : *graph.apply\*Algorithm(*, it will be filled with the names of the corresponding algorithms (plugins). :ref:`Figure 5<fig5>` shows an example of the contents of the autocompletion list when requesting it with the following context : *graph.applyLayoutAlgorithm(*.
+When requesting the autocompletion list with the following context : *graph.apply\*Algorithm(*, it will be filled with the names of the corresponding algorithms (plugins). :ref:`Figure 6<fig6>` shows an example of the contents of the autocompletion list when requesting it with the following context : *graph.applyLayoutAlgorithm(*.

-.. _fig5:
+.. _fig6:
 .. figure:: autocompletion_algos.png
    :align: center

-   Figure 5: Using the autocompletion list to get the algorithm names.
+   Figure 6: Using the autocompletion list to get the algorithm names.

     * **Autocompletion for algorithm parameters** Parameters can be passed to Tulip algorithms through a dictionnary.
 The parameters are identified by their names.
 The autocompletion list can be used to get the names of these parameters.
-      :ref:`Figure 6<fig6>` shows an example of the autocompletion list contents when requesting the parameters of the layout algorithm : "FM^3 (OGDF)".
+      :ref:`Figure 7<fig7>` shows an example of the autocompletion list contents when requesting the parameters of the layout algorithm : "FM^3 (OGDF)".

-.. _fig6:
+.. _fig7:
 .. figure:: autocompletion_algosparams.png
    :align: center

-   Figure 6: Using the autocompletion list to get the algorithm parameters names.
+   Figure 7: Using the autocompletion list to get the algorithm parameters names.

     * **Autocompletion for string collection parameters** Some algorithms parameters are internally based on a :class:`tlp.StringCollection` instance.
 It allows to select a string from a defined set.
       The direct use of that class is now deprecated but the autocompletion list can be helpfull to get the names of the available values that can be transmitted to the algorithm.
-      :ref:`Figure 7<fig7>` shows an example of the autocompletion list contents when requesting the string collection values for the "Allowed Positions" parameter of the layout algorithm : "FM^3 (OGDF)".
+      :ref:`Figure 8<fig8>` shows an example of the autocompletion list contents when requesting the string collection values for the "Allowed Positions" parameter of the layout algorithm : "FM^3 (OGDF)".

-.. _fig7:
+.. _fig8:
 .. figure:: autocompletion_stringcollection.png
    :align: center

-   Figure 7: Using the autocompletion list to get the algorithm parameters names.
+   Figure 8: Using the autocompletion list to get the algorithm parameters names.

     * **Autocompletion for graph properties** Tulip stores the data associated to graph elements in objects called properties.
 To get a reference on those type of objects, you can either use specific methods (for instance : :meth:`tlp.Graph.getLayoutProperty`, :meth:`tlp.Graph.getSizeProperty`) that take the name of the property to retrieve as parameter or the following syntax : *graph["property name"]*.
 When requesting the autocompletion list for the following context : *graph.get*Property(* or *graph[*, the list will be filled with the names of the corresponding and existing properties.
-      :ref:`Figure 8<fig8>` show an example of the contents of the autocompletion list for the following context : *graph[*.
+      :ref:`Figure 9<fig9>` show an example of the contents of the autocompletion list for the following context : *graph[*.

-.. _fig8:
+.. _fig9:
 .. figure:: autocompletion_properties.png
    :align: center

-   Figure 8: Using the autocompletion list to get the graph properties names.
+   Figure 9: Using the autocompletion list to get the graph properties names.

     * **Autocompletion list for sub-graphs** Tulip allows to manipulate a large hierarchy of sub-graphs.
 References to those sub-graphs can be retrieved with their names through the use of the dedicated method :meth:`tlp.Graph.getSubGraph`.
-When requesting the autocompletion list for the following context : *graph.getSubGraph(*, the list will be filled with all the names of the graphs present in the hierarchy. :ref:`Figure 9<fig9>` shows an example of that use case.
+When requesting the autocompletion list for the following context : *graph.getSubGraph(*, the list will be filled with all the names of the graphs present in the hierarchy. :ref:`Figure 10<fig10>` shows an example of that use case.

-.. _fig9:
+.. _fig10:
 .. figure:: autocompletion_subgraphs.png
    :align: center

-   Figure 9: Using the autocompletion list to get the sub-graphs names.
+   Figure 10: Using the autocompletion list to get the sub-graphs names.

 .. _usingBindingsInShell: